MGraph-Technologies/mgraph-web/README.md

 ### Sendgrid (optional, but recommended)

-If configured, MGraph can send email notifications via [Sendgrid](https://sendgrid.com/).
+If configured, MGraph can send email notifications (e.g., for comments) via [Sendgrid](https://sendgrid.com/).
 For each environment where you want notifications:

-1. Create an [API key](https://docs.sendgrid.com/ui/account-and-settings/api-keys) with `Mail Send` permissions
+1. Create a Segment [API key](https://docs.sendgrid.com/ui/account-and-settings/api-keys) with `Mail Send` permissions
    1. Note that you'll also need to have verified [your domain](https://docs.sendgrid.com/ui/account-and-settings/how-to-set-up-domain-authentication) and [a sender address](https://docs.sendgrid.com/ui/sending-email/sender-verification)
-2. Create a [dynamic template](https://docs.sendgrid.com/ui/sending-email/how-to-send-an-email-with-dynamic-templates#design-a-dynamic-template) for notification emails (recommendation: use `sendgrid_email_template.html`, at least as a starting point)
+2. Create a Segment [dynamic template](https://docs.sendgrid.com/ui/sending-email/how-to-send-an-email-with-dynamic-templates#design-a-dynamic-template) for notification emails (recommendation: use `sendgrid_email_template.html`, at least as a starting point)
 3. Add the following environment variables (all case sensitive) to your Vercel project:
    1. `NEXT_PUBLIC_EMAIL_FROM_ADDRESS` - the verified email address you want notifications to come from
    2. `NEXT_PUBLIC_EMAIL_SENDGRID_TEMPLATE_ID` - the ID of the dynamic template you created above